PathfinderDire/PathfinderDire/README.md

-# Selam, I'm Laelaf S. Hailu 👋
+# Selam!
+I'm Laelaf S. Hailu 👋

 A Medical Doctor and Tech enthusiast from Ethiopia 🇪🇹
 ### A passion for E-Health, AI, and Computer Vision.